Why am I writing this blog?

 2. Always wear a dust mask, regardless of whether you’re the one doing paint removal or not.
 Think about wearing disposable coveralls so you don’t take lead-dust contaminated working clothes home.

-5. Either read my blog or email me to get more information on calcium EDTA to both prevent lead accumulation and remove lead from your body.
+5. Either read my other blog posts or email me to get more information on calcium EDTA to both prevent lead accumulation and remove lead from your body.
 The American CDC stated that there is no safe level of lead in the body.
 Take that seriously.

 6. I didn’t discuss this earlier (sorry), but there is a way to decontaminate lead-contaminated soils with a relatively cheap spray that will also act as a plant growth promoter.
 It passivates the lead in the soil so it is biologically unavailable.
 The product is called RC3 and is available from Green Earth Technology (https://greenearthtechnology.com.au/products-services/) in Queensland.
 I have no financial connection with this supplier.